As an Amazon Associate, I earn from qualifying purchases.

 What does one do when you have eaten as many fresh strawberries as you can handle?
-When your hands are so pink that it is liking a walking badge of berry gluttony?
-Why you make strawberry ice cream of course.
+When your hands are so pink that it is like a walking badge of berry gluttony?

 Here’s How to Make It:

-Combine cream, milk, salt, 2 tbsp sugar, and the extracts in a medium saucepan over medium-low heat until sugar has dissolved.
+Combine cream, milk, salt, 2 tbsp sugar, and the extracts in a medium saucepan over medium-low heat until the sugar has dissolved.

 Return the egg/milk mixture to the pan and cook on low for another 5 minutes.

-With your ice cream maker running, add the ice cream base to the machine, churn until it looks like, well, ice cream.
+With your ice cream maker running, add the ice cream base to the machine, and churn until it looks like, well, ice cream.
 This can take 20-30 minutes depending on your ice cream machine.

 Pro Tips/Recipe Notes: